-Gone are those days when ERP used to be merely a business management software in which only big budgeted companies invested.
-Presently, it has become an indispensable and integral part of the business that smoothens the daily processes and boosts the overall bottom-line.
+Gone are the days when ERP was merely a business management software in which only big budgeted companies invested.
+Now, it has become an indispensable and integral part of the business that streamlines daily processes and boosts the bottom line.

-ERP implementation is a major task that requires organizations to efficiently utilize resources and time to make sure that the software creates a remarkable ROI for the business.
+ERP implementation is a major task that requires organizations to efficiently utilize resources and take the time to make sure that the software creates a remarkable ROI for the business.
 However, one question is usually asked by every person who wants to get ERP implemented in their organization – how long does it take for implementation?
-The answer to this titular question is – not fixed!
-There are multiple variables that determine the time slab.
-It is not necessary that the go-live date will be strictly followed; there can be inaccurate schedule!
+The answer to this question is – it varies!
+Multiple items determine how long it will take.
+The go-live date doesn’t need to be strictly followed; there can be an inaccurate schedule!

 So, how long does an ERP system take to get implemented?

 This is one of the most commonly asked questions.
 Determining the time frame depends on the size and complexity of the business and the ERP software.
 From a couple of weeks to a few years, ERP implementation time is contingent upon the desired modules, deployment locations, data conversion, number of users, as well as available resources.

 - What is the process of determining the actual time estimate of an ERP implementation?